hobbit-project/gerbil-benchmark/README.md

-# Gerbil Evaluation Module
+# Gerbil Benchmark

-This is the implementation of the EvaluationModule of Hobbit using the evaluation of Gerbil.
+This is an implementation of the GERBIL benchmark in Hobbit.

 The same metrics (micro/macro) Recall, Precision and F-Measure will be used.